Raised Digestive Tumour Markers

 Summary

-When interpreted appropriately, tumour markers may be useful in helping detect your risk for certain conditions, and to help track the efficacy of treatment.
-Tumour markers must be used carefully and must be interpreted while also taking into account patients’ symptoms, clinical signs, and results of other investigations done during the care process.
+When interpreted appropriately, tumour markers may be useful in helping detect your risk for certain conditions and in helping track the efficacy of treatment.
+Tumour markers must be used and interpreted carefully while taking into account patients’ symptoms, clinical signs, and the results of other investigations done during the care process.

 References